 Advent of a New Landlord

 In order to secure their place at Point Reyes, the dairy and cattle ranchers formed an uneasy alliance with the Sierra Club in hopes of preserving their ranches and west Marin open space.
 The National Park Service had actively sought to establish a literal beachhead on the California coast, and Point Reyes in particular, as early as 1936.
 Washington was approached to help solve the pressing needs of many local and national constituencies.
 The compromise hammered out by Congress and signed by President Kennedy in 1962 explicitly provided for the retention of the ranches in a designated pastoral zone, with ranchers signing 25-30 year reservations of use and occupancy leases, and special use permits for cattle grazing.
 Over the ensuing ten years, NPS acquired the 17 remaining operating ranches and the property of the abandoned ranches.

 In 2002, six historic Shafter / Howard era dairies are operating in the park.
 An additional nine occupied historic ranches and former ranch sites run beef cattle.
 The Pierce Point Ranch on Tomales Point ceased operations in 1973.
 Three years later, Congress authorized creation of the wilderness area incorporating that ranch as habitat for the reintroduction of tule elk.
-Beginning in 1980, NPS invested in the rehabilitation of the ranch core, citing it as the best example of a nineteenth century west Marin dairy ranch.
+Beginning in 1980, NPS invested in the rehabilitation of the ranch core, citing it as the best example of an 1800s west Marin dairy ranch.
 Pierce Point Ranch was added to the National Register of Historic Places in 1985, and was subsequently opened to the public as an interpretive site.

 The former "W" or Bear Valley Ranch was early on designated as the new National Seashore’s headquarters.
 Visitors to the Bear Valley Visitor Center pass through the former ranch core, adaptively reused for park administration and support services.
 The visitor center itself, which opened was constructed and opened in 1983, is a relatively new addition, designed to echo the surrounding agricultural landscape and local history.
 Plans call for seventeen ranches on Point Reyes to be included on the National Register as a historic landscape district.